 The majority of individuals come out ahead using a standard deduction, however the optimal approach is going to depend on each person’s specific situation.

-For anyone who plans to itemize, you are able to include out-of-pocket medical expenses that go over 7.5% of your Adjusted Gross Income.
-All of your Medicare premiums, copays, deductibles, and coinsurance can be counted towards total medical costs.
+For anyone who plans to itemize, you are able to include out-of-pocket health care expenses that go over 7.5% of your Adjusted Gross Income (AGI).
+All of your premiums for Medicare, copays, deductibles, and coinsurance can be counted towards total medical costs.

 - Find out what your AGI is for the year.

 - Organize all of your medical receipts, insurance statements, your SSA-1099, and your summary notices..

 - Calculate how much money you spent on healthcare for the calendar year.